Blog

 2. Define Measurable Metrics

-• On-time advance shipping notices (ASNs)
+• On-time advance shipping notices (ASNs) and timeliness

-• Invoice accuracy and pricing alignment
+• Invoice accuracy, order accuracy, and pricing alignment

 • Order fulfillment rates and backorder handling

-3. Prioritize Metrics Based on Business Goals
+3. Prioritize Performance Metrics Based on Business Goals

 What weight will you assign to each metric?